Cables

 • Which one is more forward – the Audience frontRow or the Danacable Source Clarifier?

 • Some cables are slower and softer than others.
-Transient speeds from the latter string portion of each recording could vary quite bit.
+Transient speeds from the latter string portion of each recording could vary quite a bit.
 This should also be apparent in the video.

 • Although more subtle, the PRaT also comes through.
 The difference in articulation, rhythm, and pace of the cable is perceptible.